Video Projects for Digital Learners

 - Introduce students to the Rule of Thirds.

 - Storyboards help students brainstorm the characters, dialogue, plot, setting, props, background music, and special effects for their video projects.
-Find a storyboard your students can edit in Learning to Go.
-Your students can also create storyboards using the Storyboard Generator tool or find a Google Template to adapt.
+This is a storyboard template I created for you to copy and edit as you wish!

-- Students can edit their videos with iMovie, Windows Movie Maker, Youtube Capture, or WeVideo.
-They can edit videos taken with their mobile devices with apps like Splice for iOS devices and VidEditor.
+- Students can edit their videos with Open Shot, ClipChamp, iMovie, WeVideo (recommended for Chromebooks), Splice (iOS) and VidEditor (Android).
 If students have smart devices, they will find their camera tool has editing features.

 - When your students finish their productions, try hosting a viewing party and inviting parents or other classes.